oleasteo/koreader-screenlockpin/README.md

 - 🚥 **Rate Limiting** — short delays after repeated failed attempts
 - 🪶 **Lightweight design** — optimized for performance

+This plugin is designed for **privacy and casual protection**, not cryptographic security.

 Please leave a ⭐ if you like the plugin.

----

-## 💡 Not a Feature

-- This plugin is designed for **privacy and casual protection**, not cryptographic security.

 ---